JCMexplains/writing-for-success-2023/textbook.md

 ### The Writing Process

-**Prewriting.** In this step, the writer generates ideas to write about and begins developing these ideas.
+**Prewriting**.
+In this step, the writer generates ideas to write about and begins developing these ideas.

-**Outlining a structure of ideas.** In this step, the writer determines the overall organizational structure of the writing and creates an outline to organize ideas.
+**Outlining a structure of ideas**.
+In this step, the writer determines the overall organizational structure of the writing and creates an outline to organize ideas.
 Usually this step involves some additional fleshing out of the ideas generated in the first step.

-**Writing a rough draft.** In this step, the writer uses the work completed in prewriting to develop a first draft.
+**Writing a rough draft**.
+In this step, the writer uses the work completed in prewriting to develop a first draft.
 The draft covers the ideas the writer brainstormed and follows the organizational plan that was laid out in the first step.

-**Revising.** In this step, the writer revisits the draft to review and, if necessary, reshape its content.
+**Revising**.
+In this step, the writer revisits the draft to review and, if necessary, reshape its content.
 This stage involves moderate and sometimes major changes: adding or deleting a paragraph, phrasing the main point differently, expanding on an important idea, reorganizing content, and so forth.

-**Editing.** In this step, the writer reviews the draft to make additional changes.
+**Editing**.
+In this step, the writer reviews the draft to make additional changes.
 Editing involves making changes to improve style and adherence to standard writing conventions---for instance, replacing a vague word with a more precise one or fixing errors in grammar and